thewca/wca-regulations/wca-guidelines.md

 ## <article-1><officials><officials> Article 1: Officials

+- 1c+) [CLARIFICATION] "The WCA Delegate" refers to anyone fulfilling the role of a WCA Delegate at a competition.
 - 1c3+) [RECOMMENDATION] Results should be ready at the end of the last day of competition.
 - 1c3++) [ADDITION] Physical records (e.g. score sheets, written solutions from Fewest Moves Solving) must be retained for a minimum of one month.
 Digital records (e.g. scramble sequences, results) must be retained permanently.
 - 1c3b+) [CLARIFICATION] If there are multiple groups, it is not necessary to identify which competitor was in which groups.